bashup/events/README.md

 * `event off` *event cmd [args...]* -- unsubscribes the *cmd args...* callback from *event*
 * `event has` *event [cmd [args...]]* -- returns truth if *event* has a registered callback of *cmd args...*, or if no *cmd...* is given, returns truth if *any* callbacks have been registered for *event*.
 * `event emit` *event data...* -- emit a "repeatable" event, by invoking all the callbacks for *event*, passing *data...* as additional arguments to each callback.
 Callbacks added to the event while this function is running will not take effect until a subsequent `send` or `drain` of the event, and existing callbacks remain subscribed.
-* `event fire` *event data...* -- fire a "one shot" event, by invoking all the callbacks for *event*, passing *data...* as additional arugments to each  callback.
+* `event fire` *event data...* -- fire a "one shot" event, by invoking all the callbacks for *event*, passing *data...* as additional arguments to each  callback.
 All callbacks are removed from the event, and new callbacks added during the firing will be invoked as soon as all previously-added callbacks have been invoked.
 (Similar to Javascript promise resolution.)